 - Talk through the reasons jealousy exists – it can be a positive thing - it’s meant to highlight what we want, and can help to define our goals and drive our ambition

-Communicating their feelings to someone who can listen well or to the person they are jealous of is a brave and great thing to do.
+- Communicating their feelings to someone who can listen well or to the person they are jealous of is a brave and great thing to do.
 (Discuss how we can do this positively — by taking responsibility for our own feelings and actions and using ‘I’ statements.
-This is a lifelong skill (!) and may require kaiako support.)
+This is a lifelong skill (!).
+Remember to say that these are brave conversations because they're tricky and while we're learning, we may require kaiako support.)

 Sparklers activities to help